lf-energy/tac/process/start_project.md

 ### Drive broad industry awareness with the press and analysts.

-Your project will get broad motion picture, visual effects, tech, and open source exposure through our large audience, extensive media outreach partnerships with publications such as Linux.com and TFiR, and key partners.
+Your project will get broad industry and open source exposure through our large audience, extensive media outreach partnerships with publications such as Linux.com and TFiR, and key partners.

 - Your project will be featured on both the [{{ site.foundation_name }}]({{ site.website_url }}) and the [Linux Foundation](https://www.linuxfoundation.org/projects) websites, as well as the [{{ site.foundation_name }} Landscape](https://l.lfenergy.org)
 - Always available guest blog post(s) on the [{{ site.foundation_name }} blog]({{ site.blog_url }}) on project updates.